taijusanagi/LedgerLodge/README.md

 ## Description

-LedgerLodge revolutionizes the experience of credential sharing with a unique blend of gamification and security.
-By harnessing the power of TBD's decentralized identity SDK, it seamlessly manages verifiable credentials within a user-friendly, virtual environment.
-Users can securely store their credentials on local Decentralized Web Nodes (DWN), crafting personalized public rooms adorned with virtual furniture to display these credentials.
-This innovative platform facilitates effortless sharing of public credentials between users via DWN, merging reliability with interactive engagement.
+LedgerLodge is new experience of credential sharing with gamification.
+By TBD's decentralized identity SDK, users can securely store their credentials on local Decentralized Web Nodes (DWN), crafting personalized public rooms with virtual furniture to display these credential between users via DWN.

 ## How it works